RocketCommunicationsInc/astro/packages/astro-uxds/_content/fd-service-ux-design/about-the-fd-designs.md

 The outputs pane houses the required output files and products for a scenario.

-1. Products and reports are pre-selected based on the scenario selected, but an operator may include or exclude any before running an orbit determination
+1. Products and reports are pre-selected based on the scenario selected, but an operator may include or exclude any before running an orbit determination.

 :::